CLeopard99/twitter-bot/README.md

 - The functions required to download images from urls, convert to base64 for media uploads, tweet creation etc.

+Have a look at bot.js for more information.

 ## Making Your Own Bot

 If you wanted to build something similar, you will first have to connect to Twitter's API by: